AroraAsh/Tk1-Lab0/README.md

 # Tk1-Lab0

-This is an university assignment showcasing 2 different methods of communication between client and server, which are SOAP and REST.
+This is an university assignment showcasing Remote Method Invocation or RMI between client and Server.
+The app has a gui made in Java Swing.